 But it’s not just our hearts that may pound.
 You may have sudden, sharp shooting pain in some part of the body like a headache or stomach becoming sore as your body resists or releases old wounds.

 While there could be a purely physiological explanation at such a time, don’t eliminate the possibility of something psychological.

 The book You Can Heal Your Life is another powerful introspection into the different diseases and bodily ailments that actually have a deeper spiritual meaning.

 #7 – Crying

 When the Dark Night of the Soul kicks in, you are more than likely to undergo a deep “grieving” that is at times, unexplainable.
-It can feel like a dark cloud that is trapping you in, and you might feel like crying for no reason.
+It can feel like a dark cloud that is trapping you, and you might feel like crying for no reason.

 Well, you’re not alone.
-This blog, among many other amazing spiritual websites out there, is here to simply remind you that this too shall pass.
+I’m here to remind you that this too shall pass.